Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Understanding Programmer Behavior with : Main Results

-Finally, we observe that there \emph{are three main ways participants craft prompts: 1) through writing a single line comment with natural language instructions, although the comment may resemble pseudo-code \citep{jiang2022discovering} 2) through writing a docstring for the function, and finally, 3) through writing function signatures and variable names.} Often programmers combine the three prompt crafting strategies to get better code suggestions.
+and finally, 3) through writing function signatures (or variable names) e.g., writing "def add\_time" then pausing to wait for a suggestion.
+Often, programmers combine the three prompt crafting strategies to get better code suggestions.